Board Trustee x 4

 The Development Officer will report to the National Development Manager (Community) and work closely with both the national office team and the Development Officer team to coproduce projects, campaigns and communication and to share expertise and unique local initiatives.
 The role demands flexible working hours which will necessitate some attendance at out of hours meetings/events related to the duties of a Development Officer.

 The applicant must have the necessary experience and capacity for lone working and to work on their own initiative.
 Members of the Development Officer team are also required to lead on National Projects and Programmes from time to time.
+The successful candidate will have a minimum of 5 years’ experience working in a relevant mental health and related community/voluntary sector.

 You will be required to have: